marc-bouvier/mini-vanilla-pwa/README.md

 ## TODO

+- [X] Find out what devices we want to target (https://caniuse.com/)
+    - Most recent
 - [ ] Create and deploy to prove it can be installed on a device
 - [ ] Document how to do it -> Making-of
 - [ ] Add subdomain `pwa.baldir.fr`